-Progeria is a disease that produces rapid aging, beginning in childhood.
+Progeria is a rare genetic condition that produces rapid aging in children.

 Causes, incidence, and risk factors